 Delta 9 Awarded Grow Pod Contract for Cultivation Facility in Alabama

-WINNIPEG, Manitoba, April 28, 2023 (GLOBE NEWSWIRE) -- DELTA 9 CANNABIS INC. DN DLTNF ("Delta 9" or the "Company") is pleased to announce that it has secured a purchase order from a United States based customer (the "Customer") for up to 8 of its modular Grow Pods for an integrated pre-licensed cultivation and processing facility in Alabama.
+/EIN News/ -- WINNIPEG, Manitoba, April 28, 2023 (GLOBE NEWSWIRE) -- DELTA 9 CANNABIS INC. (TSX:DN) (OTCQX:DLTNF) (“Delta 9” or the “Company”) is pleased to announce that it has secured a purchase order from a United States based customer (the “Customer”) for up to 8 of its modular Grow Pods for an integrated pre-licensed cultivation and processing facility in Alabama.

 The Customer has also entered into a Strategic Cooperation Agreement with the Company whereby Delta 9 will provide services relating to the development of the Customer’s cannabis production facility, training, and other services supporting the acquisition of a state integrated facility license.
 The Company anticipates the value of the purchase order and Strategic Cooperation Agreement will be approximately $600,000.